Everything You Need to Know About Vestrahorn

 If you’re starting out from Reykjavik, you will need to head south and east along the Ring Road.
 It will take about 6 hours to get to Vestrahorn in total, but we suggest making it a stop along a wider road trip, taking in all that the Ring Road has to offer.

 There are plenty of interesting angles and lookout points from which you can take Instagram-worthy photos of the mountain and surrounding areas, including the crisp black sands and a tidal lagoon teeming with wildlife.
-The beach area is also home to wonderful examples of Icelandic birds and sea life.
-If you’re keen to see such wildlife, the red walk is the best option for exploring, as you’re guaranteed to see birds and possibly even some seals hunting in the waves.
+The beach area is also home to wonderful Icelandic birds and sea life.
+If you’re keen to see such wildlife, the red hiking trail is the best option, as you’re guaranteed to see birds and possibly even some seals hunting in the waves.

 After a satisfying day of visiting Vestrahorn and the surrounding area, you’re welcome to continue your Ring Road journey north and end your day with a stay at our Fosshotel Eastfjords location.
 Make the most of your time in Iceland’s Eastfjords by visiting other wonderful sights like Lake Lagarfljót and Iceland’s only forest, Hallormsstadhaskogur.